binarybottle/engram-es/README.md

      5  6  7  8       17 18 19 20
      9  -  - 12       21  -  - 24

-## Step 2: Arrange the most frequent letters based on comfort and bigram frequencies
+## Step 2: Arrange the most frequent letters based on comfort and bigram frequencies  <a name="step2">

 Below, we will arrange vowels on one side and the most frequent consonants to the other side to encourage balance and alternation across hands.
 Since aside from the letters W and K there is symmetry across left and right sides, we will decide later which side the vowels and which side the most frequent consonants should go.